-This publication seeks to assist organizations in mitigating the risks from information security incidents by providing practical guidance on responding to incidents effectively and efficiently.
-Agencies are encouraged to tailor the recommended guidelines and solutions to meet their specific security or business requirements.
-This guide replaces NIST Special Publication 800-3, Establishing a Computer Security Incident Response Capability (CSIRC).
+This publication seeks to assist organizations in mitigating the risks from computer security incidents by providing practical guidelines on responding to incidents effectively and efficiently.
+It includes guidelines on establishing an effective incident response program, but the primary focus of the document is detecting, analyzing, prioritizing, and handling incidents.
+Agencies are encouraged to tailor the recommended guidelines and solutions to meet their specific security and mission requirements.